-Critical facilities (e.g., X-Strip landing zone [LZ] at KTA, Company Combined Arms Assault Course [CCAAC] at MMR) and infrastructure (e.g., range roads, firebreaks) are located on State-owned lands on the O'ahu training areas.
+Critical facilities (e.g., X-Strip landing zone [LZ] at KTA) and infrastructure (e.g., range roads, firebreaks) are located on State-owned lands on the O'ahu training areas.
 Section 2.2 provides additional detail on the assets on State-owned lands.
 Federal directives, such as 10 U.S.C.
 Section 2852: Military construction projects: waiver of certain restrictions and Army Regulation (AR) 405-10, Acquisition of Real Property and Interests Therein, specify that to carry out military improvements or modernization efforts, a long-term interest (i.e., at least 25 years) in the land must be acquired.
-With fewer than five6 years remaining on the leases of State-owned lands, these directives limit the Army's ability to invest in potential future improvements.
+With fewer than five years remaining on the leases of State-owned lands, these directives limit the Army's ability to invest in potential future improvements.